inicula/cpp-misc/simd_prefers_32bit_data.md

 ### Solving the type mismatch

 [Benchmark source file](https://github.com/niculaionut/cpp-misc/blob/main/simd_prefers_32bit_data.bench.cpp)\
+Remarks:
-Clang generates the same sequence of instructions for both `assume_difference_type` and `stl_countif`.\
++ Clang generates the same sequence of instructions for both `assume_difference_type` and `stl_countif`.
-GCC generates a significantly slower sequence for `stl_countif` compared to `assume_difference_type`; the reason for this is discussed in the related post (see top of page).\
++ GCC generates a significantly slower sequence for `stl_countif` compared to `assume_difference_type`; the reason for this is discussed in the related post (see top of page).
-In the following benchmark outputs, the source is compiled with clang (see bottom of page for specific flags) and `assume_difference_type` is used as the baseline.
++ In the following benchmark outputs, the source is compiled with clang (see bottom of page for specific flags) and `assume_difference_type` is used as the baseline.
++ As for the assembly output, GCC and Clang choose different approaches for dealing with the mismatched versions.
+GCC sticks with loading `YMMWORDs` into the registers followed by appropriate extractions, while Clang loads memory into registers such that `size of load := size of element_type x 4` (e.g. it loads `XMMWORDs` for  32-bit/64-bit mismatch, `QWORDs` for 16-bit/64-bit mismatch and `DWORDs` for 8-bit/64-bit mismatch).
+Clang's approach keeps the hot loop much smaller but obviously evaluates fewer values per iteration.
+The GCC approach will be illustrated in the following comparisons.

 #### Benchmark output (32-bit data, 64-bit counter vs. 32-bit data, 32-bit counter):
 ```